 I think you’ll find that these easy ways to use turmeric can amp up your nutrition game and are accessible, not off the wall.
 Try them out and see what you think!

 You have a couple options.
 You can do a quick blend with water and baking soda or try soaking with some white vinegar.
 My preferred method?
 Leave your blender out in the sunshine and let the sun work its magic.
 Also remember, our appliances are meant to be used.
 It’s okay!

 - Does turmeric need to be combined with black pepper for optimal absorption?

 If doing your own research, you will find several references which say that turmeric combined with black pepper will increase the absorption.
-This is true.
-Why don't my recipes include black pepper?
-Because I'm allergic.
+But this isn’t always the case, especially when consuming turmeric in its whole food form.
+Why don’t my recipes include black pepper?
+Because I’m allergic.
 Instead I always aim to combine turmeric with a fat so that the fat can help increase the absorption of the fat soluble constituents.